ichbinjon/jonmendoza.com/src/blog/posts/fixing-30-second-search-query.md

 The idea was simple.
 Actually doing it was harder.

 I was a new grad proposing a complete rearchitecture of how we indexed pages into search.
 This wasn't a tweak.
 It was rethinking the whole approach, and I was going to do it mostly on my own.
 The stakes were high.
-At Apple, an access control incident isn't just a bug, it's a serious data privacy issue.
-If someone saw a document they weren't supposed to, even for a second, that's bad.
-Really bad.
+At Apple, an access control incident isn't just a bug, it's a serious issue.
+Like, really bad.

 So I had to get it right.